ibm-cloud-docs/gateway-appliance/access-gateway-details.md

 {: help}
 {: support}

 Network gateways are used to control network traffic on a VLAN that is regularly controlled by a router.
-Within the Gateway Appliance Details page on the IBM Cloud console, you can associate, disassociate, route and bypass VLANs associated with a network gateway.
+Within the Gateway Appliance Details page on the IBM Cloud console, you can associate, disassociate, route, and bypass VLANs associated with a network gateway.
 {: shortdesc}

 To view the Gateway Appliance Details page, follow these steps: